sunstorymvp/meteor-template-helpers/README.md

 * `Template` - access to current `Template.instance()`
 * `settings` - access to `Meteor.settings.public`
 * `session` - access to `Session`
+* `imageLoaded` - check whether the image is loaded.
+* `imageLoading` - check whether the image is in the process of loading.

 ### Install